PhilRW/appdaemon-apps/README.md

 `forget_event` is optional and will wipe its memory (database file) when you fire that event.

+`exit_delay` is optional and lets you tweak the delay from when the `occupancy_state` sensor turns to `off` and when the app starts replaying events.
+This is useful for automation events that trigger after you depart, such as turning off lights.
+The default value is 60 (seconds).

 ### Known issues

 - [ ] Needs some randomness to it
 - [ ] Should be more flexible than looking at a single `binary_sensor` to determine occupancy
-- [ ] What if your automations turn off lights for you when you depart?
+- [x] What if your automations turn off lights for you when you depart?
 Will it pick those up?

 ## Energy Allowance